ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-url.md

 The importance or persistent URLs is that they help to preserve the web.
 When URLs persist, outside links remain active, user bookmarks remain relevant, and information remains consistent.
 By focusing on good URL design we can help to ensure the permanence of URLs across the web.

-## Sharable URLs
+## Shareable URLs

-Commenting on an early draft of the Principles for Ethical Web Development, [Dean Marano](https://github.com/deanmarano) raised the important issue of creating sharable URL’s.
+Commenting on an early draft of the Principles for Ethical Web Development, [Dean Marano](https://github.com/deanmarano) raised the important issue of creating shareable URL’s.

 > One thing that for me is very important when building apps is the ability to share a URL - either with myself or with others - easily.
 By leveraging this built in feature of the web, it makes it much easier to share, bookmark, and be a good web citizen.